Mariah Keopple

-Mariah Maxine Keopple (born June 27, 2000) is an American professional ice hockey defenceman for the Seattle Torrent of the Professional Women's Hockey League (PWHL).
-She previously played for the Montreal Victoire of the PWHL.
+Mariah Maxine Keopple (born June 27, 2000) is an American professional ice hockey defenceman for the PWHL San Jose of the Professional Women's Hockey League (PWHL).
+She previously played for the Montreal Victoire and Seattle Torrent of the PWHL.
 She played college ice hockey at Princeton.

 Early life

-Keopple was born to Aaron and Joy Keopple, and has a younger brother, Remington.
-She attended Hill-Murray School in Maplewood, Minnesota, where she played varsity ice hockey for four years.
-Hill-Murray qualified for the Minnesota State High School hockey tournament all four years with, and she won the state championship her freshman year.
-She served as team captain her senior year.
+Keopple was born to Aaron and Joy Keopple in Menomonie, Wisconsin, and has a younger brother, Remington.
+She grew up playing youth hockey on boys teams in Menomonie.
+Keople attended Hill-Murray School in Maplewood, Minnesota where she played four years of varsity hockey on the girls team.
+Hill-Murray qualified for the Minnesota State High School Hockey Tournament all four years and won the state championship during Keopple's freshman year.
+She served as team captain in her senior year and collected 74 career points.

-College career
+During her youth hockey career, Keopple attended several USA Hockey Player Development camps and was invited to the Elite 66 Camp for USA Hockey in 2017.
+She also served as an alternate for the USA U18 Team.

-Keopple began her collegiate career for Princeton during the 2018–19 season.
-During her freshman year, she recorded three goals and 11 assists in 33 games, and led the team with 51 blocked shots.
-Following the season she was named to the ECAC Hockey All-Rookie Team.
-During the 2019–20 season in her sophomore year, she recorded five goals and 11 assists in 31 games.
-During the championship game of the 2020 ECAC Tournament she scored the game-winning goal in overtime to defeat Cornell and win their first conference tournament championship in program history.
+Playing career